chaevans-maven/user-tampering/README.md

 Email: u6942700@anu.edu.au

-Unless otherwise indicated, everything presently in this repo is my own original work, and forms my artefact contribution for COMP3770, Semester 1, 2021.

 ## Contents

-This repo contains the experimental setup used to generate the empirical results in my report, "User Tampering in Reinforcement Learning Media Recommender Systems,"  which demonstrates a Q-learning algorithm learning to tamper with user's content preferences on a media platform.
+This repo contains the experimental setup used to generate the empirical results in my paper, "User Tampering in Reinforcement Learning Media Recommender Systems,"  which demonstrates a Q-learning algorithm learning to tamper with user's content preferences on a media platform.
 The repo's contents are as follows: